Self-Hosting Guide

 | Domain on Cloudflare | Workspace URLs | Any registrar |

-You do not need a shared Hetzner account.
-Users provide their own Hetzner tokens through the Settings UI.
+You do not need a shared cloud provider account.
+Users provide their own Hetzner API token, Scaleway API key, or GCP configuration through the Settings UI.
+GCP support also requires optional Google OAuth configuration on the SAM instance.

 | Permission Type | Resource | Access |